 Sometimes, you come across a play activity that provides many skill areas and is just plain old fun.
 These indoor ice skates proprioception and vestibular activity is one of those.
-Last year, we shared a bunch of winter sensory integration activities.
-This is on of those movement sensory ideas (that we’re just getting around to sharing this year!)
-Grab the calendar and all of the sensory ways to play this winter.

 Add these resources to the ones you can find here under sensory diet vestibular activities to meet the sensory needs of all kids.